gcallipo/RadioDSP-MINI-Stm32f407/README.md

 	* BPF Digital/CW filter from 500 to 3000 Hz with Low/High cut
 	* BPF 500 Hz CW filter with Shift tuning capabilities
 	* DNR 4 levels (digital noise reduction)

+#### DNR mode:
+The Digital Noise reduction has 4 levels, the first two implements the NLMS type of noise reduction (without distortion), levels 3 and 4 implements the Spectral subtraction and some distortions could be added to the audio, select the level for the better rsult.

 #### Commands: